spicybung/VC2SAMP/README.md

-# Vice-City-for-SA-MP
+# VC2SAMP / VC2OMP
-This is a conversion of Vice City to SA-MP 0.3dl, as well as OMP.
+This is a conversion of Vice City to SA-MP 0.3DL, as well as OMP.

 ## Download Models
 Check the release page for a zip containing the project.